teia-community/teia-docs/wiki/Governance-on-Teia.md

 - **Additional voting reward** for participating in the community vote about the overall token supply.

 650k Tokens are allocated as hDAO rewards, 300k Tokens are reserved for the Teia treasury (for fututre distribution(s) along with all unclaimed tokens) and 50k will be distributed between all wallets that participated in the community vote on total supply, adding up to 1 Million.

-For the total supply of 8 million tokens, we get the following split between the reward parameters:

-- 6.44 million tokens (~80%) will be distributed based on activity.
-- 650k (~8%) Tokens will be distributed based on hDAO ownership.
-- 560k Tokens (~7%) will be distributed based on contribution.
-- 300k Tokens (~4%) will be locked in the treasury for future drops.
-- 50k Tokens (~1%) to be distributed among participants in the community vote about token supply.

 ### Equity